dapangmao/Blog/Two alternative ways with SAS and SQL.md

 >Excellent solution, but maybe PROC UNIVARIATE will get you there faster on a large dataset.

-Definately, PROC UNIVARIATE in the best solution in SAS to find the median, which utilizes SAS's built-in powers.
+Indeed PROC UNIVARIATE is the best solution in SAS to find the median, which utilizes SAS's built-in powers.

 ######Direct Read